A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Results

 \subsection{Overall Statistics of Color Gradients at $z > 4$}

 Galaxies generally exhibit color gradients.
 At low redshifts, most of the gradients are negative, in the sense that the color tends to be redder toward the center \citep[e.g.,][]{Zaritsky+1994, vulcaniGalaxyMassAssembly2014b}.
 Positive color gradients are rare.
-Merely 10\% of galaxies at $z \lesssim 1$ possess positive color gradients (e.g., \citealt{Perez-Montero+2016,Carton+2018}), and even at $1<z<3$ the incidence rises only to $\sim 20\%$ \citep{Simons+2021, Tissera+2022, SunXunda+2024}.
+Merely 10\% of galaxies at $z \lesssim 1$ possess positive metallicity gradients (e.g., \citealt{Perez-Montero+2016} for $M_*=10^9-10^{11}\,M_\odot$ and \citealt{Carton+2018} for $M_*=10^7-10^{11}\,M_\odot$), and even at $1<z<3$ the incidence rises only to $\sim 20\%$ (\citealt{Simons+2021} and \citealt{Tissera+2022} for $M_* = 10^{8.5}-10^{11}\,M_\odot$; \citealt{SunXunda+2025} for $M_*>10^9\,M_\odot$).
 At the higher redshifts ($z > 4$) probed by our study, most galaxies also have well-established color gradients, but there is a distinctively different balance: a significantly larger proportion of galaxies have positive instead of negative color gradients.
-Among our final sample of 428 galaxies that are amenable to analysis, the majority ($\sim 50\%-60\%$) have positive color gradients.
+Among our final sample of \nsample~galaxies that are amenable to analysis, the majority ($\sim 50\%-60\%$) have positive color gradients.
 Negative color gradients are much less common at high redshifts.
-Although there are minor differences in the statistics depending on the method used to measure color gradient ($\mathcal{R}$, $\mathcal{N}$, or $\nabla_{\rm F150W-F444W}$), the overall trend is robust (Figure~\ref{fig:statsbar}).
+This may be due to distinct physical conditions in our higher redshift range, or perhaps the lower stellar masses (median $M_* = 10^{9.1}\, M_{\odot}$) of the galaxies in our sample.
+Although there are minor differences in the statistics depending on the method used to measure color gradient ($\mathcal{R}$, $\mathcal{N}$, or $\nabla$), the overall trend is robust (Figure~\ref{fig:statsbar}).